DevDevangshu404/Unlocking-ARM-Legacy-Firmware/README.md

 # Unlocking Legacy ARM Firmware: Brute Force Unicorn Rehosting and Protocol Reverse Engineering on Raspberry Pi Pico - Devangshu Mazumder

+# Check more about it in my website: https://www.devangshumazumder.com/projects/content/rehost/rehostpi

 ## Project Overview

 This project documents the reverse engineering of UART and SPI protocols on a Raspberry Pi Pico-based hardware security token, as well as rehosting a key firmware function using the Unicorn emulator.
 The goal was to recover the PIN required to unlock the device, which was successfully achieved through protocol analysis and PIN brute-forcing.